Germans Vote Under Shadow Of Far-right Surge, Trump - UrduPoint

 Germans Vote Under Shadow Of Far-right Surge, Trump

-Berlin, (APP - UrduPoint / Pakistan Point News - 23rd Feb, 2025) Germans began voting Sunday in a pivotal election, with the conservatives the strong favourites after a campaign rocked by a far-right surge and the dramatic return of US President Donald Trump.
+Berlin, (APP - UrduPoint / Pakistan Point News - 23rd Feb, 2025) Germans went to the polls Sunday in a pivotal election, with the conservatives the strong favourites after a campaign rocked by a far-right surge and the dramatic return of US President Donald Trump.

-Polling stations opened at 8:00 am (0700 GMT) with more than 59 million Germans eligible to vote and first estimates based on exit polls expected after polls close at 6:00 pm (1700 GMT).
+After casting his ballot in Berlin, Daniel Hofmann said it was his "civic duty" to vote, adding that "right now we are going through very uncertain times".

+"There must be a change, a transformation," the 62-year-old urban planner said, listing among his concerns "European security" amid the Ukraine war and the economy.

 Frontrunner Friedrich Merz has vowed a tough rightward shift if elected to win back voters from the far-right anti-immigration Alternative for Germany (AfD), which is eyeing a record result after a string of deadly attacks blamed on asylum seekers.